 What do we expect to see as part of design assurance review?

 Transparency of process is important; we will be looking specifically for evidence that project decisions are captured and are accessible.
-We also seek assurance from the SoA format and inclusions, that all relevant information is captured to facilitate a detailed peer review report.
+We also seek assurance from the SoA format and inclusions that all relevant information is captured to facilitate a detailed peer review report.

 During the DA review we will be looking to see the following areas: